aws/karpenter-provider-aws/website/content/en/preview/contributing/development-guide.md

 make presubmit # run codegen, lint, and tests
 ```

-If you are only interested in building the Karpenter images and not deploying the updated release to your cluster immediately with Helm, you can run
+If you are only interested in building the Karpenter images and not deploying the updated release to your cluster immediately with Helm, you can run the following:

 *Note: that this will produce a build with the latest version of https://github.com/kubernetes-sigs/karpenter.